Thinking of starting your own business? Congratulations. The entrepreneurial itch is just beginning.

 More than 60% of Americans work in jobs they dislike.
 You can avoid this fate by doing something you genuinely care about.
 And once you get to that place, is it really “work” anymore?

 When you’re the boss, you get to decide when to take risks and when to lay back.
 You’re going to have “high highs” and “low lows,” but you ultimately get to decide whether it’s going to be a dull day.
+Instead of punching in and punching out, you’re truly living each day to the fullest.

 Starting a business is exciting and nerve-wracking.
 You’re going to lose sleep at times, and other nights you’ll sleep soundly after an adrenaline-packed day.